MicahElliott/flowrist/README.md

 but it wasn't worth it with all the _left-middle_ SFBs on `n`.

 **`g` on pinky**.
-There are D/SFBs with `g` and `l`, and the `gl` is terrible, so it needs magic, at which point it's great.
+There are D/SFBs with `g` and `l`, and the `gl` is terrible, so it absolutely needs magic there, at which point it's great.
 But I'm overall pleased with the `g` location, particularly for the `gr` in-roll.

-**`l` on pinky.** I haven't seen any other layouts that do this, but it feels great and the stats are great — better than `c` or other possibilities I've seen/tried for that spot.
+**`l` on pinky.** I haven't seen any other layouts that do this, but it feels great to me and the stats are great — better than `c` or other possibilities I've seen/tried for that spot.

 **`y` is awkward**.
 It needs _magic_ for _any (a◊)_, _why_ (w◊), and _yeah_
-(y◊), but is otherwise pretty good there, especially for `yo...`.
+(y◊), but is otherwise surprisingly good there, especially for `yo...`.
 And it's familiar from Qwerty.

 **Indexes are overloaded**.
 Yes `tpmvd` together result in 1.5% and 0.5% in